 Drunkorexia.
 What exactly is it, and what effect does it have on a person?
 Drunkorexia is a relatively new term that has gained more notoriety over the last 10 years.
 It combines eating disorders with alcohol abuse and is a practice indulged in by many college students.
 This dangerous routine includes individuals starving themselves during the day so that they can consume larger amounts of alcohol without the caloric surplus.

-Those who engage in drunkorexia also have the tendency for exercising profusely or purging on the days they binge drink.
+Those who engage in drunkorexia also have the tendency to exercise profusely or purge on the days they binge drink.
 This need for control can result in an eating disorder triggered by unhealthy habits.
 With almost 60 percent of college students between the ages of 18 and 22 consuming alcohol, drunkorexia is now increasingly prevalent on campuses throughout the nation.

 An example of drunkorexia is a student abstaining from food all day, then consuming alcohol and becoming inebriated extremely quickly.
 This unhealthy habit can lead to vomiting, blackouts, hangovers, or even alcohol poisoning.
 Without food in the body to cushion its effects, a person can become very drunk in a short period of time.